ruda/macspell/index.md

 ### MacSpell and Emacs ###

-On Emacs, you can run the spell checker with `M-x ispell-buffer` or change to any dictionary, like “Brazilian Portuguese”, with `M-x ispell-change-dictionary RET brasileiro RET`.
+On Emacs, you can run the spell checker with `M-x ispell-buffer`.
+Also, you can change to any dictionary, like “Brazilian Portuguese”, with `M-x ispell-change-dictionary RET brasileiro RET`.

-To use MacSpell in Emacs, just include the above lines in your Emacs initialization file:
+To use MacSpell in Emacs, just include the following lines in your Emacs initialization file:

     ;; MacSpell
     (setq ispell-program-name "/path/to/macspell.py"